 The truth is that every day, whether you think about it or not, you are manifesting the person you really are.
-Whether you had a fulfilling and productive day, whether you enjoyed a day of relaxation and relationships, whether you had a frustrating day or one filled with boredom, whether you spent the bulk of the day playing games on your phone, or stoned on drugs or booze, you manifested who you are.
+Whether you had a fulfilling and productive day, whether you enjoyed a day of relaxation and relationships, whether you had a frustrating day or one filled with boredom, whether you spent the bulk of the day playing games on your phone, or stoned on drugs or booze.
+Whether you had a day of accomplishment or one of emptiness, or a mix of positive and bad, you manifested who you are.

 Well here is the Great News.